pngtree

 The following graphic shows the historical evolution of the use of primary fossil energy, converted to Tera-Watt-Hours (TWh) :

 Global Fossile fuel consumption TWh enThe graph shows the evolution of fossil energy consumption.
 Greenhouse gas emissions follow the same curve.
 Growth inversions on this graph show the major economic crises (oil-crisis, financial crisis, Covid-19 pandemy).
 The global climate summits have not reduced the use of fossil fuels.
-Their use was almost doubled since the second climat summit of 1990.
+Their use was almost doubled since the second climat summit of 1990 to reach a new record of 137'000 TWh in 2023.

 These 134 000 TWh of primary fossil energy correspond to about 100 000 TWh of useful carbon-free electric energy if all industrial processes and human activities were changed to carbon-free energy sources.
 The book shows that humanity doesn't have the means to replace all fossil fuels with renewable or zero-carbon energies till 2050.
 The cost (CAPEX) is simply too high to be socially acceptable.
 According to our rather optimistic estimates, worldwide investments of over 260 000 billion (US billion=109) dollars would be needed to replace all fossil fuels with renewable energies and energy storage.
 For the European Union, investments of 60 000 billions would be needed.
 The cost calculations already take into account a steady cost-reduction for renewable energies and energy storage.
 By way of comparison, 260 000 billions corresponded to 350 years of investments of the entire oil and gas industry or to three times the sum of the bond-debts of all countries and companies of the world in 2020.
 The detailed calculations and estimates of investments to replace all fossil fuels can be downloaded from the “Download” menu.